ericom-gideon/docs/docs/getstarted/how_to_deploy_an_app.md

 Ninefold will pull your code in from GitHub, Bitbucket, or from your private Git URL.
 During this step, we run some validations checking: if the repository is a valid Rails repo, if you’re deploying with Postgres, or if you have the rails_12factor gem (which may adversely affect the logging for your app).

 For using a generic Git URL, supply the URL address and choose the branch you want to deploy.
 If it’s a private repo, you will need to copy the ssh key and add it to your repo.
 If it’s public, there isn’t a need for the SSH key.
-More info about repos can be found [here](how_ninefold_works_with_github_bitbucket_and_git_url.md).

 Do you want us to automatically redeploy your Rails app when you push updates to your branch from Github or Bitbucket?
 Keep this at the default __Yes__.